Liquid-crystal display: Advanced fringe field switching (AFFS)

 Known as fringe field switching (FFS) until 2003, advanced fringe field switching is similar to IPS or S-IPS offering superior performance and color gamut with high luminosity.
 AFFS was developed by Hydis Technologies Co., Ltd, Korea (formally Hyundai Electronics, LCD Task Force).
 AFFS-applied notebook applications minimize color distortion while maintaining a wider viewing angle for a professional display.
 Color shift and deviation caused by light leakage is corrected by optimizing the white gamut which also enhances white/gray reproduction.
 In 2004, Hydis Technologies Co., Ltd licensed AFFS to Japan's Hitachi Displays.
 Hitachi is using AFFS to manufacture high-end panels.
 In 2006, HYDIS licensed AFFS to Sanyo Epson Imaging Devices Corporation.
 Shortly thereafter, Hydis introduced a high-transmittance evolution of the AFFS display, called HFFS (FFS+).
 Hydis introduced AFFS+ with improved outdoor readability in 2007.
 AFFS panels are mostly utilized in the cockpits of latest commercial aircraft displays.
 However, it is no longer produced as of February 2015.

 Vertical alignment (VA)

 Vertical-alignment displays are a form of LCDs in which the liquid crystals naturally align vertically to the glass substrates.
 When no voltage is applied, the liquid crystals remain perpendicular to the substrate, creating a black display between crossed polarizers.
 When voltage is applied, the liquid crystals shift to a tilted position, allowing light to pass through and create a gray-scale display depending on the amount of tilt generated by the electric field.
 It has a deeper-black background, a higher contrast ratio, a wider viewing angle, and better image quality at extreme temperatures than traditional twisted-nematic displays.
-Compared to IPS, the black levels are still deeper, allowing for a higher contrast ratio, but the viewing angle is narrower, with color and especially contrast shift being more apparent.
+Compared to IPS, the black levels are still deeper, allowing for a higher contrast ratio, but the viewing angle is narrower, with color and especially contrast shift being more apparent, and the cost of VA is lower than IPS (but higher than TN).